sayef/simple-lex-and-yacc-parser/README.md

-# Simple-Parser-Using-Lex-and-Yacc
-##Simple Parser Using Lex and YACC
+# Simple Parser Using Lex and Yacc

 ###How to run my code:
 1. In the Assignment_2.pdf, there is given what to do at a glance.